zarucki/bitmarket_pl/README.md

 There's also convenience script for running script with `nohup`.

 TODOs:
 * detect failure when opening swap (probably due to incorrect amount + earnings calculation exceeding real balance) and fallback to amount without earnings.
+Now it will just hang and wait for position to show up.